Frequently asked questions

 Can we give the creative practitioner koha from the $10,000 fee of the creative?

-The $10,000 fee is to be paid directly to the creative and is not to be used for any other purpose.
+The $10,000 (+GST, if applicable) fee is to be paid directly to the creative and is not to be used for any other purpose.
 If you want to give additional koha to the creative(s) you will have to manage this from your own resources.

 Can we use the funding provided to buy a gift for the creative?

-No. The funding provided is tagged for the creative, teacher release time, project materials, and travel.
+No. The funding provided is tagged for the creative, kaiako release time, project materials, and travel.

 Can we do our existing art project under the Creatives in Schools programme?

-The Creatives in Schools programme is intended to provide creative learning experiences for students and ākonga that are over and above what a school is already expected to deliver (through the curriculum).
-A Creatives in Schools project could either be completely new or could enhance or extend an existing art project within your school.
+The Creatives in Schools programme is intended to provide creative learning experiences for ākonga that are over and above what a kura or school is already expected to deliver (through the curriculum).
+A Creatives in Schools project could either be completely new or could enhance or extend an existing art project within your kura or school.
 However, this will need to be agreed between you and the creative(s) you are working with.
-The creative(s) and the teacher/kaiako should work together to prepare the joint application and plan the project.
+The creative(s) and the kaiako should work together to prepare the joint application and plan the project.
 The project must meet the selection criteria for Creatives in Schools projects.

 Can I negotiate with the creative to deliver the project for free or less than $10,000?